whusterj/whusterj.github.io/_posts/2014-11-18-alert-alert.md

 The last param is optional.
 If a timeout is given, the notification will disappear after the given number of milliseconds.

-Nothing groundbreaking, but I was frustrated by the options out there that seem to over-complicate such a trivial thing.
+It's nothing groundbreaking, but I was frustrated by the options out there that seem to over-complicate such a trivial thing.